MarouaneMajidi/Intelligent-Assistant-for-Tire-Change/README.md

 ---

 ## 📖 Overview
 This assistant leverages real-time computer vision and NLP to guide users through changing a flat tire using an egocentric (chest-mounted) camera.
-Inspired by the MECCANO project, this system focuses on practical, real-world assistance using a lightweight CV-NLP pipeline.

-The assistant detects tools, tracks task progress, and provides interactive, step-by-step visual and voice instructions for safely changing a vehicle tire.
+The assistant detects tools, tracks task progress, and provides interactive, step-by-step visual and voice instructions for changing a vehicle tire.

 ---

 ## 🔍 System Features
 - **Real-Time Tool Detection**:
-  - Identifies car jack, wheel wrench, and relevant tire components.
+  - Identifies car jack, wheel wrench, etc.
 - **Action Recognition**:
   - Tracks task progression like loosening nuts, jacking the car, replacing the wheel, etc.
 - **Voice Assistant**:
-  - Responds to user queries such as "What's next?" or "How do I do this step?"
+  - Responds to user queries such as "What's next?"
 - **Edge-Friendly Pipeline**:
   - Designed for deployment on mobile or embedded systems with minimal latency.